 As always, stroller use is not allowed inside the Aquarium.
 In order to maintain proper safety and social distancing protocols, our stroller check has been temporarily closed.
 A small, on-site parking area for strollers is available for self-park, but space is limited.

-All guests 2 years of age and older are required to wear a proper face covering while on the Aquarium's campus.
 Face coverings must cover the nose and mouth, be secured with ties or ear loops and fit snugly against the face.
 Acceptable examples include surgical masks and cloth face masks (either purchased or handmade).

 A supply of complimentary surgical masks are on hand for those who arrive without a proper face covering.